 API_KEY = "YOUR_KEY"

-# Fetch event with sensor data
+# 2. Fetch the first event with full sensor data

 event = requests.get(

-params={"apiKey": API_KEY, "includeImuData": "true", "includeGnssData": "true"}
+params={"apiKey": API_KEY, "includeImuData": "true", "includeGnssData": "true"},

 ).json()

-# Plot accelerometer data
+# 4. Plot IMU accelerometer data

 imu = event["imuData"]